destel/rill/README.md

 ```

 ## Example usage
-Consider function that fetches keys from multiple URLs, retrieves their values from a Redis database, and prints them.
+Consider function that fetches keys from multiple URLs, retrieves their values from a key-value database, and prints them.
 This example demonstrates the library's strengths in handling concurrent tasks, error propagation, batching and data streaming,
 all while maintaining simplicity and efficiency.

-See a full runnable example at examples/redis-read
+See a full runnable example at examples/kv-read

 ```go
 type KV struct {